que-etc/resize-observer-polyfill/README.md

 npm run test:spec
 ```

-To test in a browser that is not present in karmas' config file:
+To test in a browser that is not present in karma's config file:
 ```sh
 npm run test:spec:custom
 ```